-When most of us think about practicing jazz piano technique we usually think of the same old boring exercises that piano players have been playing for countless years.
+When most of us think about practicing jazz piano technique or jazz piano exercises we usually think of the same old boring exercises that piano players have been playing for countless years.

 A Funny But Sad Story

 I used to practice my classical pieces and hanon exercises for hours everyday.
 Wow, could I burn at Hanon!
 The more I practiced Hanon the faster I got at them.
 Sadly, I couldn’t solo that well but boy could I play Hanon 🙂

 Playing Hanon and 4 octave scales up an down everyday just didn’t lead to great jazz.
 I left a jam session so frustrated one night that I knew I had to immediately change the way I practiced.
 That was my rude awakening 🙂

 Just practicing technique in the traditional classical way won’t lead you to your goal of becoming a better jazz musician.